MichaelLudwikowski/MLud-CSU-Senior-Project/docs/Proposal.md

 -------------------

 I tried teaching myself to invest, but it did not go well.
 I am trying to make a software to teach people the basics in a safe learning environment that could motivate and encourage further learning.

 Outline of Future Research Efforts
 ----------------------------------

-(What do you need to learn or figure out to complete this project?
-What tasks are you going to do the do that?)
 Learn to use and utilize AI, specifically OLLama.
 Make sure I know about stock strading as well to not put in misinformation.

 Learn to pull in live information for the AI.

+Study the Stock market trends to put in realistic data

+Refresh up on making a user interface and a HUD for users to use.

 Schedule
 --------